commonsguy/cw-omnibus/README.markdown

 multiple chapters, I am loathe to put chapter numbers in the actual directory names.

+## Using in Android Studio

+Most of the projects should have a `build.gradle` file suitable for importing the project into Android Studio.
+Note, though, that you may need to adjust the `compileSdkVersion` in `build.gradle` if it requests an SDK that you have not downloaded and do not wish to download.

 ## Using in Eclipse

 These projects can be imported using the normal Eclipse import process.
 That